This is the multi-page printable view of this section. Click here to print.

 On the ClusterRoleBinding list page, after selecting the item you want to delete, click Delete to delete the selected ClusterRoleBinding.

-A role refers to a rule that specifies permissions for a specific API or resource.
-You can create and manage permissions that can only access the namespace to which the role belongs.
+A role is a rule that specifies permissions for a specific API or resource.
+You can create and manage permissions that allow access only to the namespace to which the role belongs.

-3. On the Roll List page, select the cluster and namespace from the Gear button at the top left, then click Create Object.
+3. Roles page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference